Cheer Yourself Up when injured! Here are some positive thoughts to help you heal from an injury.

 Affirm Your Body’s Ability to Recover and Empower Your Mind To Help you Heal.
 If you believe your body isn’t healing and talk about how you are not getting better, you are affirming the negative and NOT helping the recovery process.
 You must empower your mind to help heal your body.
 It’s kind of like preparing to run a race or deliver an important presentation at work.
 Close your eyes, visualize the outcome you want, and affirm to yourself that your body WILL heal and WILL recover back to full health.
 Empower your mind to think positively about recovery and help your body heal.

 You are going to have good days and you are going to have bad days.
-And it’s important to know: thats OK.
+And it’s important to know: that’s OK.
 Throughout the recovery process you will have days where it’s easy to deal and manage healing.
 You may also have days where you feel frustrated, upset, impatient, angry, all sorts of emotions.
 It’s important to know that its totally normal to feel those feelings and to have positive strategies on hand for coping with them when they happen.
 Don’t isolate yourself or hurt yourself doing something self-destructive (like using drugs/alcohol/food to numb emotions or pushing your injury too far in a workout session that you re-hurt yourself.).
 Reach out to friends, family, loved ones.
+Lean on the other members of the Hurt Foot Fitness Program who GET it.
+Vent in the private facebook group.
 Do something to help release the feelings and restore your spirit in a healthy way.
 Which leads me to my next suggestion…

 Cheer Yourself UP.
 Life is short.
 Injured or not, there is SO much to enjoy about it.
 Count your blessings instead of adding up your troubles.
 Choose to see the good in everything and make the best of the situation.
 Put on your favorite music.
 Sing out loud.
 Shake your booty.
 Watch funny movies.
 Surround yourself with friends.
 Plan your next vacation.
 Write thank you notes to those who made a difference in your life.
 Write a note of encouragement to yourself.
-Find ways to cheer yourself up.
+Find ways to cheer yourself up, I give you dozens of resources in the Hurt Foot Fitness Program.
 Your body will feel the positive energy and it will make you feel better.

 Do what you CAN do.
 Don’t stew over what you can’t do.
 Do what you CAN do.
-If you have a hurt foot, work on your push-ups.
-If you hurt your wrist, practice your body weight squats.
+My Hurt Foot Fitness Program provides a constantly growing hub of SAFE, effective workouts you can do while healing to stay fit.
+Be the best patient there ever was, the kind doctors love to work with.
 Work on the physical therapy exercises prescribed to you through your doctor.
 Do all your “homework” exercises and follow the doctors orders.
-Be the best patient there ever was, the kind doctors love to work with.
 You’ll heal faster and it will make you feel better to be proactive and positive about the recovery process.

 Be kind to yourself.
 The healing process is all about the art of allowing.
 Allowing releases resistance and therefore releases tension in the body that is needed for healing, as opposed to the resistance creating tension that inhibits healing.
 Being angry with our body is like being angry at a kid for having broken leg.
 What is done is done and now what is needed is support and kindness towards yourself.
 Also, allow others to take care of you and trust their care.
 This can be difficult for Type-A-control-freak-independent types (again I say this in the most endearing sense, you all know I love you) but maybe that is a part of the lesson.
 Many high achieving individuals struggle with asking or receiving help.
 Be kind to yourself and allow others to help support your needs.
 This in itself can be very empowering because we are all in this together.
 There is no person on earth that does not need someone for something in their life, we are all interdependent.